miguel-a-calles-mba/serverless-policies/policies/ServerlessFramework/README.md

 - Replace `{{accountId}}` with your AWS accound ID, e.g. `123456789012`.
 - Replace `{{serviceName}}` with your service name, e.g. `myServiceName`.
 - Replace `{{stage}}` with the stage, e.g., `dev`.
+- Replace `{{cfRoleName}}` with the CloudFormation role name.
 - Replace `{{stackName}}` with either:
   - The automatically generated stack name `{{serviceName}}-{{stage}}`.
   - The `stackName` property value, e.g., `myStackName`.

 ## Using a CloudFormation role

-We will need two IAM polices to deploy the following `serverless.yml` configuration.
+We will need multiple IAM items to deploy the following `serverless.yml` configuration.

 ```yaml
 service: myServiceName